A Holborn Walk

 Left along Little Russell Street.

 The Cartoon Museum is housed in a former dairy building.
+The parish school was opened in 1879.

 Notice the clock at the entrance (pictured in header).

-Return to Bury Place and go south.
 Right at Bloomsbury Way.

 St George's Bloomsbury was the last of the '50 new churches', designed by Nicholas Hawksmoor and consecrated in 1730.
-The tower was based on the Mausoleum of Halicarnassus and is topped by a statue of George I. The church has recently been restored and the lions & unicorns reinstated.
+The tower was based on the Mausoleum of Halicarnassus and is topped by a statue of George I. The church has been restored and the lions & unicorns reinstated.
 The undercroft was cleared of some 900 burials and now houses an exhibition on Hawksmoor & Bloomsbury. [

 website]